Malcolm T. Liepke

-His art has been on the covers of Time, Newsweek, Forbes and Fortune.
 His artworks are now in the collection of the Smithsonian Institution and the Brooklyn Museum.
 Liepke's work has been widely shown and exhibited in the Pastel Society of America, the American Watercolor Society, National Academy of Design and the National Arts Club.
 Liepke's emphasis has been on figurative artworks.
 His paintings and drawings often focus on intimate moments of sensual pleasure and introspection.
 Malcolm T. Liepke has been selling out his exhibitions since his 1986 show at Eleanor Ettinger Gallery.

 Alma Dror and Bari ben Zeev from Telma Yelin School of Art have made a presentation of his life and wrote a dialogue inspired by his art work "Girls' Night."